-EFpollutant\animal - emission factor for each livestock species/category.
+EFpollutant animal - emission factor for each livestock species/category.

-The information base on the population of animals for NMVOC emissions estimation (Annex 3.2.1.2 and Tables A3.2.1.3.1-A3.2.1.3.2 of Annex 3.2.1.3) are statistical materials (Findings of cattle registry, Table No.7; Statistical bulletin: "The status of livestock in Ukraine" [13]; Statistical yearbook: "Animal Production of Ukraine" [10] and analytical study [2].
+The information base on the population of animals for NMVOC emissions estimation (Annex 3.2.1.2 and Tables A3.2.1.3.1-A3.2.1.3.2 of Annex 3.2.1.3) are statistical materials (Findings of cattle registry, Table No.7; Statistical reported data: "Number of agricultural animals as of January 01" [38]; Statistical bulletin: "The status of livestock in Ukraine" [13]; Statistical yearbook: "Animal Production of Ukraine" [10] and analytical study [2].
 Cattle, swine, sheep, and poultry livestock at agrienterprises and households specialization by categories performed in accordance with Tables A3.2.1.1.1 and A3.2.1.1.2 of Annex 3.2.1.1.